crai0n/bridge-buddy/README.md

 cargo test --release --package bridge-buddy-dds double_dummy_solver::test::solve_explicit13::test_a -- --ignored
 ```

-A single strain (no-trump vs trump) can be run in about 5 seconds using
+A single strain (no-trump or any of 4 trump strains) can be run in about 5 seconds using

 ```shell
 cargo test --release --package bridge-buddy-dds double_dummy_solver::test::solve_single13::test_a -- --ignored